 Barwon Child, Youth & Family welcomes $2.8 million commitment for The Geelong Project

-Barwon Child, Youth & Family (BCYF) welcomes the investment of $2.8 million over two years for the expansion of The Geelong Project (TGP), as announced in the 2018/2019 Victorian State budget today.
+Barwon Child, Youth & Family (BCYF) welcomes the investment of $2.8 million over two years for the expansion of The Geelong Project (TGP), as part of the 2018/2019 Victorian State budget.

-Mr Sandy Morrison, CEO of BCYF said the new funding will make an even greater difference in the lives of young people and their families in the Geelong community.
+Mr Sandy Morrison, CEO of BCYF said this funding will make an even greater difference in the lives of young people and their families in the Geelong community.

 “The announcement from the Victorian Government that $2.8 million will be spent on The Geelong Project, will enable us to expand into four more schools in the Geelong region, making seven schools in total, to further support and provide young people with an opportunity for good life outcomes” Mr Morrison said.